zilexa/Homeserver/filesystem/README.md

 - The script will install tools, create (on system disk) the subvolume for Docker persistent volumes and a subvolume for OS drive backup purposes (system-snapshots).
 - **The script does everything for you except adding your disks to the systems mount config file (/etc/fstab), it helps you find them and copy them to the `fstab`file, which is a system file that tells the system how and where to mount your disks.**

+### Step 4: edit fstab
+`sudo nano /etc/fstab`
+Add your disks etc to the file, use [the example fstab](https://github.com/zilexa/Homeserver/blob/master/filesystem/fstab) in this repository as reference.
 _**Example fstab notes:**_
 - There is a line for each system subvolume to mount it to a specific location.
 - There is a line for each data disk to mount it to a location.